Ebiroll/esp32_sigrok/README.md

 # added experimental tft drawing
 Just set correct display in config.
-The green line has a quater of the sampling speed comapre to the white line
+The green line has a quarter of the sampling speed comapre to the white line
 ```
 Make sure we got
 #define CONFIG_EXAMPLE_USE_TFT 1